Sage-Bionetworks/portals/src/README.md

 Structure of the codebase

 <pre>
-├── App.scss              # Main styling for the application, uses variables from test-configuration/_overrides.scss
 ├── App.tsx               # Main entry point with route configuration
 ├── ButtonControl.tsx     # Explore buttons that are used both on the home page and the explore page ├── Footer.tsx            # Footer with contact us/terms of service